akamai/terraform-provider-akamai/docs/data-sources/appsec_selected_hostnames.md

 ## Argument Reference

-The following arguments are supported:
+This data source supports the following arguments:

-* `config_id` - (Required) The ID of the security configuration to use.
+- `config_id` (Required).
+Unique identifier of the security configuration associated with the protected hosts.

-## Attributes Reference
+## Output Options

-In addition to the arguments above, the following attributes are exported:
+The following options can be used to determine the information returned, and how that returned information is formatted:

-* `hostnames` - The list of selected hostnames.
+- `hostnames`.
+List of selected hostnames.

-* `hostnames_json` - The list of selected hostnames in JSON format.
+- `hostnames_json`.
+JSON-formatted list of selected hostnames.

-* `output_text` - A tabular display of the selected hostnames.
+- `output_text`.
+Tabular report of the selected hostnames.